MetPX/sarracenia/doc/sr_subscribe.1.rst

  - enable:   mark a configuration as eligible to run.

-For example:  *sr_subscribe foreground dd* runs the sr_subcribe component with the dd configuration as a single foreground instance.
+For example:  *sr_subscribe foreground dd* runs the sr_subscribe component with the dd configuration as a single foreground instance.

 The **foreground** action is used when building a configuration or for debugging.